 Use your best judgment

 In BC, there isn’t currently a hard-and-fast rule for how far to the right cyclists need to ride.
-Make your best judgement call in the situation, and always give yourself some leeway to handle unexpected hazards.
+Make your best judgment call in the situation, and always give yourself some leeway to handle unexpected hazards.

 It can be difficult for others to spot you when you ride at night or early in the morning.
 Under BC law, cyclists are required to use certain equipment to make themselves more visible.
 If you’re biking on a road or highway between half an hour after sunset and half an hour before sunrise, you must have: